yururyuru00/SpectralClusteringwithRefine/README.md

 * cvxopt

 ## How to run
-For example, if you want to reproduce the accuracy described in the paper in a cora dataset,
+For example, if you need to reproduce the accuracy described in the paper in a cora dataset,
 ```bash
 python SClump.py cora 7
 ```